-These traffic safety awards are presented annually and do not require a Illinois Traffic Safety Challenge application.
+These traffic safety awards are presented annually and do not require an Illinois Traffic Safety Challenge application.

-Applications for both awards can be found on the Illinois Chiefs of Police website on the the Traffic Challenge page.
+Applications for both awards can be found on the Illinois Chiefs of Police website (www.ilchiefs.org) on the Traffic Challenge page.

-Applications will be accepted for arrests that occurred in 2021 and are due by May 1, 2022.
+Applications will be accepted for arrests that occurred in 2023 and are due by May 1, 2024.